kajtd/Blog-Portfolio/content/articles/seo-in-html.md

 Before we begin, it's important to note that this article will focus on several different types of elements, including:

-- HTML Tags: HTML tags are a fundamental part of a webpage used for creating elements.
+- _HTML Tags_: HTML tags are a fundamental part of a webpage used for creating elements.
 They may contain text, images, data items, or nothing at all.
-- Meta Tags: These are HTML tags that provide additional information about a page to search engines.
+- _Meta Tags_: These are HTML tags that provide additional information about a page to search engines.
 We place them in the `<head>` section of our HTML code.
-- Attributes: HTML attributes provide extra information about HTML elements.
+- _Attributes_: HTML attributes provide extra information about HTML elements.
 They are specified in the start tag and can adjust the element's behavior.

 Now, let's explore some crucial HTML tips for improving your website's SEO.